JMPerez/jmperez.github.com/_posts/2010-07-16-google-maps-geolocation-directions-specific-destination.md

 ---
 layout: post
 title: 'Google Maps Geolocation and Directions to a Specific Destination'
-excerpt: Have you ever wondered how to show a google map showing instructions on how to get to your business?
+description: Have you ever wondered how to show a google map showing instructions on how to get to your business?
 You can do it easily detecting your visitor's position and then provide directions to get to a specific destination.
 date: 2010-07-16 18:50:57+00:00